hamdivazim/usefulib/ALLFUNCTIONS.md

 ## external_verbose_output() by @hamdivazim
 If you are printing a lot of data, you can use this method to write the output to log file.
+## get_hash() by @MKM12345
+This takes a string as input, hashes it using the SHA-256 algorithm, and returns the hexadecimal representation of the hash value.